 We all know that outsourcing work to another company can bring about great results, cut costs and increase productivity in the long run.
 It helps us to focus on our core business activities instead of wasting time on things that we are not really good at.
 In fact, companies have been outsourcing work to other professionals from times immemorial.
-A blacksmith always tried to outsource procurement of metal to someone else.
+A blacksmith always tried to outsource the procurement of metal to someone else.
 That someone else was an outsourcing agent.

 Outsourcing is growing ever more important

 Today, it is a lot more sophisticated than that and there are clear legal & professional boundaries about what is outsourced, how it is outsourced and to whom.
 While all this sounds nice and attractive, people still do not understand the differences between the 3 confusing terms: outsourcing, offshoring and nearshore outsourcing.
-All the three words are related to each other but are quite different from each other.
-In order to have a successful outsourcing process, we need to understand all the three terms and make sure that we are not going wrong anywhere.
+All three words are related to each other but are quite different from each other.
+In order to have a successful outsourcing process, we need to understand all three terms and make sure that we are not going wrong anywhere.
 It also helps to read up on the latest outsourcing techniques, tips and strategies.
 One of the best ways is to understand the differences between these three terms.

 Outsourcing vs. Offshoring